DavinChurch/DateTime/README.md

 The basic functionality begins with two functions that convert back and forth between Julian Day Number and Gregorian Date, for interfacing with other systems.
 These functions use ⎕DT if it is available or will calculate it in ordinary APL if it isn't.
 Most of the remaining tools perform calculations directly on the Julian Day Numbers.

-1200⌶ is also used by a cover function to format dates and times.
-This is expected to be updated when 1200⌶ is one day integrated into ⎕DT itself.
+1200⌶ is also used by a cover function (Spell) to format dates and times.
+Spell is expected to be updated when 1200⌶ is one day integrated into ⎕DT itself.

 Complete documentation for these tools is available here, as is a suite of testing tools.